Local Dentists. Personalised Dental Care.

 • Some discomfort, swelling, and jaw stiffness are common during the first few days after wisdom tooth removal.
 These symptoms are a normal part of the healing process and improve with proper aftercare and rest.

-• Pain is typically managed with over-the-counter medications, but we’ll give you tailored advice based on your health history.
+• Pain is typically managed with over-the-counter medications; however, we’ll provide you with tailored advice based on your health history.

 • You’ll receive clear aftercare instructions, including tips on managing swelling and choosing soft, comfortable foods during recovery.
-We’ll also explain symptoms to watch for, such as dry sockets, so you can feel confident and supported while healing.
+We’ll also explain the symptoms to watch for, such as dry sockets, so you can feel informed throughout your healing process.

 • We encourage patients to rest for two to three days after their wisdom teeth removal surgery.
-Most people feel noticeably better within a week.
+With appropriate aftercare, many people experience gradual improvement within several days, although recovery times vary between individuals.

 Most patients stay awake during wisdom tooth removal using local anaesthesia for comfort.
 This means the area is numbed with local anaesthetic to reduce sensation during the procedure, though individual responses may vary.
 You may feel some pressure or movement, but not sharp sensations.
-Our team explains everything beforehand so you feel prepared and supported throughout your visit.
+Our team explains the process beforehand to help you feel informed and comfortable during your visit.

 For complex cases or anxious patients, we may recommend sedation if clinically appropriate.
 Sedation options help you relax and remember less of the procedure without being fully unconscious.
-We’ll discuss your preferences and medical needs to determine the safest and most comfortable option for you.
+We’ll discuss your preferences and medical needs to determine the appropriate and comfortable option for you.

-We want you to feel prepared and supported through each part of your dental experience.
+We want you to be informed and comfortable throughout your dental care.
 Recovery after wisdom teeth removal varies from person to person, but here’s what patients at our clinic can generally expect:

-Healing times vary depending on your case, including the tooth’s position and how complex the removal procedure was.
-Gum tissue usually takes one to two weeks to heal fully after wisdom teeth removal, depending on individual recovery factors.
+Healing times vary depending on your individual case, including the tooth’s position and the complexity of the removal procedure.
+Gum tissue typically takes 1 to 2 weeks to fully heal after wisdom tooth removal, depending on individual recovery factors.

 • Stitches Dissolve in 7–10 Days:

-If dissolvable stitches were used during your procedure, they will naturally dissolve within a week to ten days.
+If dissolvable stitches were used during your procedure, they will naturally dissolve within 7-10 days.
 You won’t need a separate appointment to have them removed, but we’re here if you have any concerns.

 • Surgical Extractions May Take a Little Longer:

-For impacted or complex extractions, recovery may take longer than usual, often extending up to two full weeks.
-Patients should avoid intense physical activity or demanding work until they’ve fully healed and received clearance from their dentist.
+For impacted or complex extractions, recovery may take longer than usual, sometimes up to 2 full weeks.
+Patients should avoid intense physical activity or demanding work until the dentist confirms that recovery is progressing appropriately.

 We generally recommend taking at least one to two days off after wisdom tooth removal.
 The first 24 hours are important because rest helps control bleeding, minimise swelling, and support early healing.
-Returning too soon may delay healing or increase your chances of complications like dry sockets.
+Returning too soon may delay healing or increase your risk of complications, such as dry sockets.
 Each patient’s recovery varies, so we’ll give tailored advice based on your procedure.

-If your surgery is more complex, additional rest days might be needed to manage discomfort and support proper healing.
+If your surgery is more complex, you may require additional rest days to manage discomfort and facilitate healing.
 Avoid strenuous activity, bending, or heavy lifting for at least three to five days to prevent complications.
-We’ll provide detailed aftercare instructions to help you feel confident and supported at home.
-Our team is always here if you have questions about recovery or returning to daily activities.
+We’ll provide detailed aftercare instructions to help you feel informed.
+You can contact our team if you have questions about your recovery or returning to normal activities

-After wisdom teeth removal, a dentist in Bunbury may recommend soft foods to protect the healing area and reduce irritation.
-We guide our patients through each step of the process, including what to eat in the days following your procedure.
+After wisdom teeth removal, your dentist in Bunbury may recommend soft foods to protect the healing area and reduce irritation.
+We provide dietary guidance as part of post-operative care.
 Here are foods we recommend after wisdom teeth removal:

 • Smooth soups (lukewarm, not hot):